-After years of AMA advocacy for telehealth, COVID-19 presented the perfect opportunity for its adoption, offering contact-free consultation, reducing community transmission and conserving scarce Personal Protective Equipment.
+After years of AMA advocacy for telehealth, COVID-19 presented the perfect opportunity for its adoption, offering contact-free consultation, reducing community transmission and conserving scarce personal protective equipment (PPE).
 By May, 10 million Medicare funded telehealth services had been provided and AMA convinced the Federal Government to cover temporary rebates for telehealth consultations.